 Generally speaking, a plate lunch consists of two scoops of rice, mac (macaroni) salad and an entree.
 Historians believe plate lunches started when pineapple and sugar cane plantation workers would bring bento boxes, made up of rice and a main course, to work for lunch.
-Later, food trucks would come around to the fields serving up similar lunches on plates, thus crowning the name “plate lunch.”
-Today, plate lunches can be found all over Hawai’i, in grocery stores, drive-ins, restaurants and food trucks.
+In the 1030s, food carts visited the fields serving up similar lunches on plates, thus crowning the name “plate lunch.”
+Today, plate lunches can be found in grocery stores, drive-ins, restaurants and food trucks.
 Here are our five favorite plate lunch places on Maui.

 - Aloha Mixed Plate (Lahaina)